cloud-custodian/cloud-custodian/docs/source/azure/advanced/azurefunctions.rst

 If specified resources already exist in the subscription (discoverable by resource group name and resource name), Cloud Custodian won't make any changes (location, sku) and will use existing resources as-is.
 If resource doesn't exist, it will be provisioned using provided configuration.

-If you have existing infrastructure, you can specify resource ids for the following itesm (instead of applying previous schema):
+If you have existing infrastructure, you can specify resource ids for the following items (instead of applying previous schema):

 - storageAccount
 - servicePlan